uraniumtoothpaste/uraniumtoothpaste.github.io/bazaar-death/prototype/script-draft.md

 Things like that cutie who appritinced to Koram's shop?
 ---
 # narrator
-Elieen hits you on the shoulder
+Elieen smacks Hiromi on the shoulder
 ---
 # E
 No!
 Not things like that!